savvyclutch/savvyclutch.github.io/_sample_posts/2016-08-16-Measuring-software-engineering-competency.md

 ## Do you have unit tests?

 We don't know the better way to make sure that code does what it's supposed to, then to have another code that runs it and check results.

 ## Do you have automated end-to-end tests in DSL?

+Unit tests is about to keep code quolity, but they do little help with the overall application quality.
+Creatin end-to-end tests in DSL achive at  least two advanteges: you will be sure that application behave as expected and DSL will give you human-frendly documentation about high-level logic that cover your particular domain.
+It's not, actually, necessary to involve the customer or the tester to process of creating these tests, but it will be much easier to explain application behaviour and limitations to them when you have it.

 ## Do you have an Acceptance Person?

 ## Do you do code reviews?

+Code review is extremely useful technique for knowledge sharing and team education and application quality support, [if you are doing it right](http://www.savvyclutch.com/Make-Code-Review-Useful-Again/).
+It’s impossible to keep team code organized, understandable and with a minimum architecture issues without code review.

 ## Do you have team with 2 pizzas size max?